-Up to four RS-232-compatible displays may be connected with one TAS.
+Up to four RS-232-compatible displays may be connected with one TAS6XX.
+Up to six RS-232 compatible displays may be connected with one TAS6XXA.
 The TAS will respond to control inputs from any of the displays.
-The system will also connect to many displays that support ARINC 429 TCAS protocol.
-See paragraph 1.13 for label information.
+The system will also connect to many displays that support the ARINC-429 TCAS protocol.
+See section 1.16 for label information.